Newark Campus Re-Engagement

 Campus Access for Employees

-Beginning August 1, 2020, all COTC and Ohio State Newark employees will have access to the campus without making appointments through Public Safety/facilities.
+All Ohio State Newark and COTC employees will have access to the campus without making appointments through Public Safety/facilities.
 However, please be advised that employees should only come to campus for work that cannot be completed remotely.
 Those employees who are able to telework must continue to do so.
 Daily wellness checks will continue to be required for all faculty/staff prior to coming to campus.

 Autumn Semester Staffing

 Offices that are primarily student facing are expected to have a minimal on-campus presence during the autumn semester.
 We do expect these offices to be staffed during regular working hours with at least one staff member to provide assistance to those students with needs requiring in-person services.
-Those employees may return to campus the week of August 17.
 All other offices will continue to work remotely throughout the autumn semester.
-Coming back to campus because you want to is an unacceptable reason to return to campus if you can do your work from home.

 Ohio State: Resumption of Research and Creative Expression Activities